Fiona83/Angela-Yus-python-bootcamp/README.md

 The projects are done on Replit and since I haven't found a way to link multiple Replit repls into one Github Repository, I just put links here, so that you can click the links and than read the codes or even fork the repl.

+**_Since I tried my best to work through the projects alone without watch the solution first.
+The code here might not be very same as Angela's final code.
+You can cross check my codes and Angela's to see which one you prefer._**

 ## Useful tools
 1. Free tools to draw flowcharts